georgewalkley/georgewalkley.github.io/index.md

 #
 layout: home
 ---
 Welcome to my website.
-I am an independent strategy consultant based in Wiltshire, UK.

-After nearly twenty five years in the publishing industry, including senior executive roles in strategy, digital transformation and innovation, I now work on a freelance basis for clients in the creative, media and publishing sectors.
+After nearly twenty five years in books and publishing, including senior executive roles in strategy, digital transformation and innovation, I now run Outside Context, a boutique consulting firm working for clients in the creative, media and publishing sectors.

 Recent projects include:
 * Advising UK audio startup <a href="https://www.xigxag.co.uk">Xigxag</a> on commercial strategy and publisher relations
 * Advising leading arts communications agency <a href="https://midaspr.co.uk/">Midas</a> on the acquisition of literary agency <a href="https://www.thebksagency.com">bks</a>
+* Scenario planning exercise for a media business
-* Strategy review for a creative services business
+* Strategy development for a creative services business
 * Developing a direct-to-consumer/ecommerce strategy for a publisher
 * Consulting on publishing industry trends and developments for clients including a private equity firm, publishers and startups

-To find out how I can help your organisation, <a href="https://calendly.com/outsidecontext">please don't hesitate to arrange a meeting through Calendly</a>.
+To find out how we can help your organisation, <a href="https://calendly.com/outsidecontext">please don't hesitate to arrange a meeting through Calendly</a>.